Porosity Measurement According to ISO 15901-1

 • comparing different formulations

-• evaluating the impact of a process
+• assessing the impact of a process

 • qualifying a new supplier

-What is the typical duration of the analysis?
+What is the typical analysis turnaround time?

-Turnaround times vary depending on the nature of the analysis and the complexity of the expert assessment project.
+Lead times vary depending on the nature of the analysis and the complexity of the expert assessment project.

-However, FILAB is committed to providing fast turnaround times tailored to your industrial constraints and urgent needs.
+However, FILAB is committed to providing fast turnaround times tailored to your constraints and industrial urgencies.

 The filab advantages